 and he later consummated his marriage with her.

-As Khadija (ra) was soo impressed with him (saw), she (ra) proposed to him (saw).
+As Khadija (ra) was very impressed with him (saw), she (ra) proposed to him (saw).
 She sent Nafisah with the proposal.
 There is a large difference of opinion in this area.

 - We learn that when you find someone righteous you will be successful.
 When you are doing something sincerely for Allah, Allah will make it easy for you.

 A woman can work if it complies with the Islamic conditions.
-The asl is that it’s better for her to stay in the home.
+The (default position) is that it’s better for a woman to stay in the home.